 About the author

-Ray Nowicki is the Founding Partner of the accounting Firm Nowicki and Company, LLP, and is a 1976 graduate from Canisius College with a Bachelor of Science degree in Accounting.
-With over 35 years of diverse professional experience, including local and multi-national CPA firms, Ray has helped Nowicki and Company, LLP grow to be one of the top 30 firms in Western New York.
+Raymond M Nowicki CPA is managing partner of Nowicki and Company, LLP, a firm with its headquarters in Buffalo, NY with a satellite in Manhattan.
+Nowicki is a nationally recognized speaker and trainer of CPAs on pension plan auditing, and quality improvement for CPA practices.
+His firm also audits 401K plans.
+Ray has helped Nowicki and Company, LLP grow to be one of the top 30 firms in Western New York.
 In recognition for service to small businesses, New York Governor George Pataki awarded him the Small Business Advocate of the Year Award in 2005.
 He serves most of the firm clients, especially in a number of specialized areas including estate planning and trusteeship, structuring new business ventures, strategic planning and workouts, and litigation support.Website